 I am a second-year BS Electrical Engineering student specializing in Artificial Intelligence (AI).
-I have a keen passion for web development, machine learning, mathematics, and game development.
+I am passionate about web development, machine learning, mathematics, and game development.
 Additionally, I have a strong interest in contributing to open-source projects to drive innovative solutions and make a meaningful impact in the tech community.